 Dr. Sidney Migliori specializes in sports-related surgeries for shoulders, knees, and rotator cuffs, in addition to age-related surgeries like shoulder, knee, and hip replacements.
+She is a Total Joint Replacement Physician Co-Champion with Dr. David Vegari.
+Together, they lead the Ortho RI Total Joint Replacement Program and serve as liaisons to the South County Health Total Joint Replacement Co-management Team.
 Dr. Migliori chose to practice orthopedics to have an immediate impact on patients’ lives.
 She enjoys helping people function again and restoring their quality of life.

 Growing up in Minnesota and then attending Dartmouth College, Dr. Migliori has always had a keen interest in the outdoors and physical activity.
 Upon graduation from Dartmouth and acceptance into the University of Minnesota Medical School, Dr. Migliori took a gap year to ski the slopes of Colorado.